Ejae

-Kim Eun-jae (born December 6, 1991), known professionally as Ejae (stylized in all caps), is a South Korean and American singer, songwriter, and record producer.
-Known previously for her work with Red Velvet, Aespa, Twice, Le Sserafim, and other South Korean artists, she had her international breakthrough in 2025 after providing the singing voice for Rumi in the Netflix film KPop Demon Hunters (2025) and writing several songs for its soundtrack.
-"Golden", one of the songs she co-performed and co-wrote for the film, topped the Billboard Hot 100 and other global music charts, and earned her four Grammy Award nominations (including Song of the Year).
-Kim released her debut solo single "In Another World" on October 24, 2025.
+Ejae had her international breakthrough in 2025, providing the singing voice for Rumi in the Sony Pictures Animation and Netflix film KPop Demon Hunters (2025) and co-writing several songs on its soundtrack.
+"Golden", one of the songs she co-performed and co-wrote for the film, topped the Billboard Hot 100 and other global music charts, and earned four Grammy Award nominations (including Song of the Year).
+It became the first K-pop song to win numerous North American industry awards, including the Grammy Award for Best Song Written for Visual Media, the Golden Globe Award for Best Original Song, and the Academy Award for Best Original Song.
+Ejae released her debut solo single "In Another World" on October 24, 2025, followed by "Time After Time" on February 6, 2026.